Seating help needed

 I have a family member (my Aunt -God Mother) who is very self centered and spoiled (spoiled for a life time with attention/ and getting "her way").
 There is a lot I could say about her which I wont.
 But needless to say she is difficult to deal with! (every year we have to do a separate christmas/thanksgiving JUST FOR HER!!)
 She is loud and can be very mean.

-I invited her to my OOT wedding and she called me up to tell me how awful it was that I am not having it in my home town because she can't travel - not because she is sick or doesn't have $ - she just doesn't want to travel.
-She told me over and over how disappointed she is in me and my FI's choice.
-She also is refusing to come to my shower which is being held in my home town - just minutes away from where she lives.
+I invited her to my Out of Town wedding and she called me up to tell me how awful it was that I am not having it in my home town because she can’t travel – not because she is sick or doesn’t have $ – she just doesn’t want to travel.
+She told me over and over how disappointed she is in me and my FI’s choice.
+She also is refusing to come to my shower which is being held in my home town – just minutes away from where she lives.

 I have to be happy that she is not a person I see or hear from often...
 If I had to see her and deal with her more I might scream!